 Interpretation of intervention reported that addressed operational problems, has established that ST approaches fostered transformative changes.
 Similarly, the leadership behaviours that emerged from divergence to established governance mechanisms resulted in transformative changes to promote system sustainability.
 As such, the thematic categories presented in this thesis are inter-linking without distinct boundaries.
 In recognising this interconnection, interpretations have also established that the overarching theme of involving stakeholders fostered transparency within ST intervention approaches, through the involvement of the research participants.

-In conclusion, the application of transferable lessons learned will require a re-framing of intervention approaches to fully appreciate the multi-level complexities of a system.
+In conclusion, the application of transferable lessons will require a re-framing of intervention approaches to fully appreciate the multi-level complexities of a system.
 Approaches that can monitor and evaluate outcomes of interventions as a core research objective are paramount, to progress the transfer of knowledge for thinking in systems.
 While literature asserts that unintended consequences are a systems phenomenon, research pursues exploration and understanding rather than searching for solutions.
 In aligning research with practice, a final thought is that more work is to be done to build on what is already known about using ST approaches in health, social care and public services to continue to develop leading integrated care services for adults with complex care needs.

 References